Coin collecting: Motivations

-The motivations for collecting vary from one person to another.
-Possibly the most common type of collectors are the hobbyists, who amass a collection purely for the pleasure of it with no real expectation of profit.
+The motivations for collecting vary.
+Possibly the most common type of collectors are the hobbyists, who amass a collection primarily for the pleasure of it without the intention of making a profit.

 Another frequent reason for purchasing coins is as an investment.
-As with stamps, precious metals, or other commodities, coin prices are periodical based on supply and demand.
+As with stamps, precious metals, or other commodities, coin prices vary based on supply and demand.
 Prices drop for coins that are not in long-term demand, and increase along with a coin's perceived or intrinsic value.
 Investors buy with the expectation that the value of their purchase will increase over the long term.
 As with all types of investment, the principle of caveat emptor applies, and study is recommended before buying.
 Likewise, as with most collectibles, a coin collection does not produce income until it is sold, and may even incur costs (for example, the cost of safe deposit box storage) in the interim.

-Some people collect coins for patriotic reasons.
-One example of a patriotic coin was minted in 1813 by the United Provinces of Rio de Plata.
-The country was founded after a successful revolution that freed it from Spain’s rule.
-One of the first legislation the new country enacted was to mint coins to replace the Spanish currency that had been in use.
-Many countries, before and after the founding of the United Provinces of Rio de Plata, have issued coins to replace the coins of other countries.
+Some people collect coins for patriotic reasons and mints from various countries create coins specifically for patriotic collectors.
+One example of a patriotic coin was minted in 1813 by the United Provinces of the Rio de la Plata.
+One of the first pieces of legislation the new country enacted (after the revolution that freed it from Spanish rule) was to mint coins to replace the Spanish currency that had been in use.
+Another example is the U.S. 2022 Purple Heart Commemorative Coin Program.

-Mints from various countries also create coins specifically for patriotic collectors.
-Patriotic coins can be found at U.S. mints.
-An example of these is the 2022 Purple Heart Commemorative Coin Program.